How to Log into cPanel

 The Customer Portal provides a single sign-on option to your own cPanel for Shared and Cloud hosting plans.
 Please use the steps below to access your cPanel through your Customer Portal.

 - Log in to your Customer Portal.

-- On the Dashboard, locate the Shared or Cloud hosting package for which you wish to access the cPanel.
+- On the Dashboard, locate the Shared or Cloud hosting package you wish to access the cPanel.

 You can directly access your cPanel in a browser using any of the following ways; however, Direct Option 1 and Direct Option 2 are the most dependable as they rely on the server address instead of the domain.
 These two options do not require your domain to be pointed at the server.

-Why does having your domain pointed to HostGator matter?
-Some people may have their domain hosted at another location.
-While they work to create a new website at HostGator, they will keep their domain pointed to their old site.
-Thus their domain will not be pointed to their new HostGator account initially, and Direct Option 3 will not work for them.
+Some people may have their domain hosted at another hosting provider.
+While they work to create a new website at HostGator, they sometimes keep their domain pointed to their old site.
+Thus, their domain will not be pointed to their new HostGator account initially, and Direct Option 3 will not work for them.
 Once they update their domain to point to HostGator, Direct Option 3 will work.

 - The Server Hostname for Shared hosting customers will look like gator1234.hostgator.com or secure1234.hostgator.com.